RECYCLING AND GARBAGE INFO

 130 E Elm St

 Place in the dumpster site located East of the Village Hall, along with your garbage.
-Thank you!

 Where To Take White Goods?